mrtolkien/lol_dto/README.md

     - We have to rely on the arbitrary `participantId` given by the Riot API because:
         - Relying on `championId` makes it incompatible with blind pick
         - Relying on `inGameName` does not work for `MatchTimeline` objects from the Riot API
-- `picks_bans` represents the full picks and bans and is mostly used for esports games
+- `picksBans` represents the full picks and bans and is mostly used for esports games

 ## Team
 - `bans` is a simple list of `id` of champions banned by the team.